30-Min Orange Chicken Recipe

 1. Marinate the chicken:

-- Add white pepper, rice wine, egg white, and a cornstarch slurry (1 tablespoon cornstarch mixed with 3 tablespoons water).
-Mix well and let marinate for 10 minutes.
+• Add white pepper, rice wine, egg white, and a cornstarch slurry (1 tablespoon cornstarch mixed with 3 tablespoons water).
+Mix well and let marinate while working on the other ingredients.

 2. Make the sauce: